 Supporting IWM in Victoria

-In 2018-19, the Victorian Government invested $4 million to support 18 IWM projects in metropolitan Melbourne (PDF, 176.2 KB) and 50 IWM projects in regional Victoria (PDF, 80.3 KB) that will improve regional water security, enhance waterway and landscape health, and build greater community connections to the environment.
-Click to see an accessible list of all IWM projects.
+Since 2018 the Victorian Government has provided $22.4 million in funding for 106 priority IWM projects across the state that will improve regional water security, enhance waterway and landscape health, and build greater community connections to the environment.
+View maps of the projects (PDF, 477.6 KB).

 The Metropolitan Melbourne Integrated Water Management Forum boundaries are aligned with the five major waterway catchment boundaries within the Port Phillip and Western Port region.

 The inaugural Dandenong IWM Forum was convened in December 2017.
 The Forum Area spans a diverse range of landscapes and includes catchments flowing into Port Phillip Bay from Port Melbourne to Point Nepean.
 The Dandenong Forum covers the traditional lands of the Wurundjeri and Bunurong peoples.